OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create2_2.4.md

 zos add Wallet
 ```

-Now we will generate contract address using zos create2, we will use 12345 as salt, you can choose any random number and--query option tells zOS that we want to compute address, not the actual deployment of the contract.
-We will also pass network information using -n development , you can find this configuration innetworks.js file.
+Now we will generate contract address using zos create2, we will use 12345 as salt, you can choose any random number and --query option tells zOS that we want to compute address, not the actual deployment of the contract.
+We will also pass network information using -n development, you can find this configuration in networks.js file.

 ```console
 $ zos create2 --salt 12345 --query -n development